Transferability Properties of Graph Neural Networks: Proof of Thm. 1

 Because $\sigma$ is pointwise, at each node $i \in \ccalV$ we have $[\bbx_\ell^f]_i = \sigma([\bbu_\ell^f]_i)$.
 If the total number of layers of the GNN is $L$, \eqref{eqn:gcn_layer1}--\eqref{eqn:gcn_layer2} are repeated for layers $\ell = 1$ through $\ell = L$, the output of each layer being the input to the next.
 At $\ell=1$, the input features $\bbx^g_0$ are the input data $\bbx^g$ for $1 \leq g \leq F_0$.
 The GNN output is given by the features of the last layer, i.e., $\bby^f = \bbx_L^f$.

 The goal of graph machine learning is to obtain meaningful representations $\bby$ from input data $\bbx$ (e.g., through empirical risk minimization).
-In this context, we represent both graph filters and GNNs as parametric maps $\Phi: \bbx \mapsto \bby$ learned to produce such representations.
-When $\Phi$ is a graph filter $\bby = \bbH(\bbS)\bbx = \sum_{k=0}^{K-1}h_k \bbS^k \bbx$ [cf. \eqref{eqn:graph_convolution}], we write
+This can be thought of as learning a map $\Phi: \bbx \mapsto \bby$ where $\Phi$ is parametric on the graph.
+The function $\Phi$ could be, for instance, parametrized by a graph filter $\bby = \bbH(\bbS)\bbx = \sum_{k=0}^{K-1}h_k \bbS^k \bbx$ [cf. \eqref{eqn:graph_convolution}].
+In this case, we would write